 |Emphasis on keeping the vocal folds close together (tightly adducted, or closed.)||Vocal folds primarily closed, except when a raspy or breathy sound is a desired effect.|

 Notice that a lot of pop or contemporary music actually sometimes emphasizes vocal registration shifts.
-For that reason, SLS can be a helpful tool for singers to start their studies, but then finding a way to stress register shifts in a healthy way would be the most helpful.
+For that reason, Speech Level Singing can be a helpful tool for singers to start their studies, but then finding a way to stress register shifts in a healthy way would be the most helpful.

 Voice actors in particular are sometimes in a difficult place, since their profession requires the use of so many different characterizations and dialects.
 Vocal study for all professional voice users can improve stamina, breath support, vocal dynamics and range, among other things.

-Now that we’ve explained the pedagogical method of Speech Level Singing, we can dive into a few vocal exercises that will help specifically with lowering the larynx, deep breathing, connected registration, and vocal fold closure.
+Speech Level Singing Exercises include diaphramic breathing, blending the vocal registers, lowering the larynx, and keeping the vocal folds closed.
+Now that we’ve explained the pedagogical method of Speech Level Singing, we can dive into a few vocal exercises that will help specifically with lowering the larynx, deep breathing, connected registration and vocal fold closure.

 Speech Level Singing can help all singers and voice users develop their registration and basic singing techniques.
 Finding a singing teacher that can help you discover more of your vocal potential can also help you take this to the next level.
 Have fun exploring!